GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 - [Social Login](./passport.md)
 - [Duo Security](./duo.md)

-All pre-written authentication scripts can be viewed in the [oxAuth integration folder on GitHub](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).

 Custom scripts can also be written to support unique requirements for authentication.
 For example, a custom script could be written to implement extra authentication steps based on contextual information such as fraud scores, location, or browser profiling.

 Follow the [custom authentication script tutorial](./customauthn.md) to better understand the process of writing your own interception scripts.

+!!!
+Note
+    All pre-written authentication scripts can be viewed in the [oxAuth integration folder on GitHub](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).

 ## Basic Authentication